 Nowadays, all three of these manufacturers use Aluminum decking.
 For years Gibraltar used wood decking, and you can see how that would be a problem.
 But it was worse than you can imagine because their deck is part of the structure of the pool.
 So when the wood deck rotted, the pool blew apart.
 On the service side, it got so we would not put a liner in a Gibraltar pool if it had an old wood deck.
 But like I said, they smartened up a few years ago and went to Aluminum.

 Kayak offers a few deck configurations that you can’t get from the Admiral’s Walk or Gibraltar pools.
 Conversely, The Admiral’s Walk provides a double end deck option the other two do not offer.

 One thing worth mentioning is that the Gibraltar pool now has an Aluminum deck and a steel wall pool as previously mentioned.
 The two metals don’t play nice together.
 They have only had their Aluminum decks for a few years, so there have been no incidents, but I see trouble down the road in the way of galvanic corrosion.
 I suppose this could be mitigated by electrical bonding (grounding), but we shall see.

 The Admiral’s Walk decking is stronger, It is mostly factory welded and comes in just four enormous sections.
 The other companies use fasteners to build it on site from many, many pieces with a whole lot of screws.
 If you don’t have a dealer in your area, shipping costs and lack of builders could be a disappointment for those that would like the Admirals Walk Pool.

 Pool Perimeter Fence

 A fence is pretty much an aesthetic issue, as all manufacturers make a sturdy perimeter fence.
 But, as you can see in the image above, our pool fence is designed to offer a gentle nudge not to sit on it and is more decorative than the other companies.
-Also, every spindle is thick Aluminum and has a thick pearly white coat.
+Also, every spindle has an aluminum core and has a pearly white coat.